 We found that encouraging foraging and enrichment can make feeding time more fun.
 Birds in general would prefer to work for food rather than eat out of a never-ending bowl.

 My Hagen rep got back to me, she was out of the office.

-Suggestions on encouraging a bird to try Alternative is no different than getting him to try other foods.
+Suggestions on encouraging a bird to try new pellets are no different than getting him to try other foods.
 I personally like to make food enticing and pique a bird’s instinct to forage.
-Try corrugated cardboard –poke the Alternative granules into the folds of the cardboard.
+Try corrugated cardboard –poke the pellets into the folds of the cardboard.

 Check out this video for suggestions!

 The right cage choices, food dish placement, as well as optimal times to offer Tropican bird food pellets can make a big difference in encouraging our parrots to eat a minimum of 70% Tropican.
 Often caretakers offer too much variety in their bird’s diet and that not only contributes to improper nutrition, but these mistakes can also make diet conversion to Tropican very challenging.